johnalison/WorkingPhilosophy/AI.md

 - Like Elons response: Try to become the AI.
 Requires increasing bandwidth via neural-link.

 - We tend to use logic and reason after the fact to justify our decisions to ourselves and others.
 (What does this say about "interpretable AI"?)

+- Great podcase with Elizer Yudokowsky
+  - Crazy to think that the AI can be boxed in.
+  - Fire alarms are to get people to act as if its an emergency (not there to detect smoke) "There are no fire alarms for general AI"
+  - The big story about alpha-go was not alpha-go beating the best go player, it was about alpha-0 beating the work class AI engineers.